business-andrewliu/Alumni-Network/README.md

 The app portal is deployed to public cloud.
 It is maintained by a site administrator.
 A simple FAQ bot is setup to handle the routine questions.

 ## Solution Summary
-This portal application has a UI layer, a service layer, and a database layer.
+This portal application has a UX layer, a service layer, and a database layer.
 ![Alumni Career Community Context](Alumni%20Project-Context%20diagrams.png) The UI portal is single page app to be built on a JavaScript framework.
 The service layer is comprised of microservices that connect the UI with the databases.